How to set up customers to use Direct Debit

 [your name]

-3. Send a reminder to any customers who haven’t set up a bank debit
+3. Send a reminder to any customers who haven’t set up a Direct Debit

 If you are still waiting to hear back from a customer a week later, you can use this template to remind them to return the mandate to you: